-Armed with a Masters of Science in Statistics and Biostatistics from Rutgers University, Amreeta discovered a passion for SAS and Data Science.
+Armed with a Masters of Science in Statistics and Biostatistics, Amreeta discovered a passion for SAS and Data Science.
 After extensive research on the latest programs in the market, she met - whom she calls - the Sollers family to help pursue her interests.
 After completing the SAS Clinical program in 2015, she worked as a Data Scientist in Wall Street.

 Amreeta tells us why choosing Sollers Data Science Bootcamp is the most valuable decision she has ever made.